 And because contemporary photographic practices embrace a wide array of idioms, including cinema, documentary, fashion, ecology, and other contemporary art, our classroom discussions are a marriage of professional skill development and a strong engagement with the world.

 When we recently redesigned our B.F.A. degree program, we grappled with several questions: how has technology impacted the craft and concepts of photography?
 To what degree have commercial practices informed fine art photography?
 What skills and knowledge do students need to prosper during and after their education?

 With these questions in mind, we created a program that immerses you in the creative process, giving you the confidence to produce work that is both technically and visually professional.
 By emphasizing creativity, intellectual development, and the acquisition of skills, our students have succeeded in finding employment at museums, photo studios, magazines, galleries, and in the fashion industry.

 We have also invested in our equipment and facilities to ensure our educational goals are met.
-Students have easy access to a range of professional cameras and lightening equipment through our checkout program.
+Students have easy access to a range of professional cameras and lighting equipment through our checkout program.
 We maintain excellent digital, color, and black-and-white facilities, allowing students to produce museum-quality photographs.
 And with our strong partnership with Light Work, a world-renowned photography center housed on the Syracuse campus, students benefit from access to their production facilities, lectures, and workshops.

 Of course, strong facilities and transmitting useful information is only part of an educational mission; our unflagging dedication to making a learning environment that is challenging, passionate, and exciting is our greatest resource.